Frequently asked questions

 Can someone else monitor me if they have my data?

-ID Alerts
+Truyu Alerts

-If you find your ID details have been misused in an ID usage alert, this means your information is out there and your details were used by someone else.
-Our alerts will tell you which documents or identity details were compromised.
-Follow the links and recommendations within the alert to help re-secure your information as efficiently as possible.
-Keep your Truyu subscription active so that you receive notifications of any further instances of misuse.
+If you don’t recognise an Identity Check Alert, this could mean your information is out there and your details were used by someone else.
+Our Alerts will tell you which documents or identity details were compromised.
+Follow the links and recommendations within the Truyu Alert to help re-secure your information as efficiently as possible.

-How do Credit File Alerts work?
+How do Credit Activity Alerts work?

 1. Your credit file was accessed – when a business views your credit file, usually indicating that you have applied for an account, service, or financial product.